 1.2 Third-party links on our website

 Our website may include links to third-party websites, plug-ins and applications.
-Clicking on those links or enabling connections may allow third parties to collect or share data about you.
+If you click on those links or enabling connections this may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 We encourage you to read the privacy notice of each website you visit.

 1.3 Housing Applications